web2py/py4web/docs/chapter-02.rst

   `here <https://docs.python.org/3.7/tutorial/venv.html>`__ for an introduction).
 In a complex workplace this will avoid to be messed up with other python programs and modules
-- use a Concurrent Versions System (**CVS**).
-Keeping track of your program's changes is highly valuable - along with backups it will save your computing life!
-Git and GitHub are the current standards.
+- use **git** to keep track of your program's changes and save your changes in a safe place online (GitHub, GitLat, or Bitbucket).
+- use an editor with Syntax Highlighting.
+We highly recommend Visual Studio Code (VScode) or PyCharm.

 Debugging py4web with VScode
 ----------------------------

-In order to run py4web.py directly, you need to add ``"args": ["run", "apps"]`` to the vscode launch.json configuration file.
+In order to run py4web.py within VScode, you need to add ``"args": ["run", "apps"]`` to the vscode ``launch.json`` configuration file.
 In addition, if you should get gevent errors you have to add ``"gevent": true`` on the same configuration file.

 Debugging py4web with PyCharm
 -----------------------------